izzypt/Online_Tic_Tac_Toe/backend/README.md

     JWT is used for authorization.
     Making sure that the user sending requests to the server is the same user that logged in.
     (Usually done using session and session ID).

+    User agent should send the JWT, typically in the Authorization http header using the Bearer schema.
+    Authorization: Bearer <token>

    ## uuid
     Will help us generate unique ID's for the application user's